dfporter/FBF_gendered_gl/README.md

-Comparing FBF iCLIP in differnt cell types
+Comparing FBF iCLIP in different cell types
 ======

 Code for a paper on FBF in the gendered transcriptome.